coderdba-coding-org/kubernetes/2021-multinode-as-pods-with-certs-v1.21/cluster-single-node/scripts/root/kube/singlenode/cert-gen/README.txt

 if embed-certs is omitted then path to cert and key pem files will be placed in kubeconfig
 - you must verify and ensure that it is the right path like /etc/kubernetes/pki and not the local work directory

+NOTE:
+CN and O are important
+Others can be arbitrary like ABC

+OU: In all csr.json OU has been set oas ABC.
+- Only in CA and etcd csr.json files OU has been different
+- It mostly need not be different and can be arbitrary in etcd and ca csr.json also

 =======================
 RUN SEQUENCE
 =======================